innative-sdk/innative/README.md

       innative-cmd your-module.wasm -abi windows -arch x86

 ## Building
-If you are building LLVM on Linux, **ensure that you have `cmake` and `python` installed**, as the script cannot do this for you.

 If you'd like to run the test suite, make sure you include the webassembly spec submodule by running `git clone --recurse-submodules`.
 If you get errors when running the tests, be sure to double check that you have acquired `spec` and `spec/document/core/util/katex`.

 ### Windows
-inNative currently requires C++17 to build, and only supports Visual Studio 2022.
-After installing the LLVM/LLD binaries or building it from source, open `innative.sln` in Visual Studio and build the project, or run `msbuild innative.sln`.
-You can use cmake to build a solution file, but it doesn't work well in debug mode and can only make DLL versions.
+For those building from source on Windows, we use a [vcpkg fork](https://github.com/Fundament-Software/vcpkg) pinned to LLVM 13 to handle dependencies.
+You can either enable `vcpkg` integration on windows via `vcpkg integrate install` and opening `innative.sln`, or you can use cmake to build the project, with `cmake [SOURCE ROOT] -DCMAKE_TOOLCHAIN_FILE=[VCPKG LOCATION]\scripts\buildsystems\vcpkg.cmake -DVCPKG_TARGET_TRIPLET=x64-windows-static`.
+Both of these options should active the `vcpkg.json` manifest mode, or you can install the dependencies manually, if you want.

 ### Linux
 Since inNative requires C++17 to build, the minimum supported compiler is gcc-7 or clang-5.
-Once you've installed the LLVM/LLD binaries or built it from source, run `cmake` to create makefiles or a Ninja configuration that you can then use to build the project.
+Either use the provided nix flake to build via nix, or install LLVM 13 and Python from your package manager.
+Then run `cmake` to create makefiles or a Ninja configuration that you can then use to build the project.
 It is suggested to create a new folder called `build` and then run `cmake ..` to isolate the generated project files.
-The existing makefiles are **deprecated** and will be removed in a future release.

-Any Linux system configured with [flatpak](https://flatpak.org/setup/) can build a standalone SDK bundle and install it to their system for development inside containers:

-    cd flatpak
-    ./build-flatpak-bundle.sh
-    flatpak --user --assumeyes install org.freedesktop.Sdk.Extension.innative.flatpak
-    flatpak run --command=sh --devel $APP
-    . /usr/lib/sdk/innative/enable.sh
-    innative-cmd

-### Build benchmarks
-The benchmarks are already compiled to webassembly, but if you want to recompile them yourself, you can run `make benchmarks` from the root directory, assuming you have a webassembly-enabled compiler available.
-If you are on windows, it is recommended you simply use WSL to build the benchmarks.

-### Build Docker Image
-A `Dockerfile` is included in the source that uses a two-stage build process to create an alpine docker image.
-When assembling a docker image, it is recommended you make a *shallow clone* of the repository (without any submodules) and then run `docker build .` from the root directory, without building anything.
-Docker will copy the repository and clone the submodules itself, before building both LLVM and inNative, which can take quite some time.
-Once compiled, inNative will be copied into a fresh alpine image and installed so it is usable from the command line, while the LLVM compilation result will be discarded.

 ## Targeting inNative
 To build a shared library that does not rely on WASI, you can use `wasm_malloc.c` and clang: